This post may contain affiliate links. Read the full disclosure here.

 Light makes plants grow quickly.
 They absorb it and use it to photosynthesise and create energy.

-It stands to reason to a plant that’s growing quickly will use more water than one that isn’t.
-That’s why plants don’t need as much water in winter than in summer.
+It stands to reason that a plant that’s growing quickly will use more water than one that isn’t.

 Putting a plant under a grow light will really boost the growth, meaning it’ll use more water and therefore need watering more often.
-BUT ALSO lights (and the sun) provide warm, which causes the water in the soil to evaporate more quickly.

 So increasing the light can dramatically increase the amount of water it needs.

-In general (this is not a hard and fast rule by any means), plants that live in lower light situations in their natural habitat are less tolerant of drying out.
+In general (this is not a hard and fast rule by any means), plants that live in lower-light situations in their natural habitat are less tolerant of drying out.

 Why?
 Because it just…wouldn’t happen.